ulen2000/weather-classification/README.md

 >cd /root/model
 >
 >python customize_service.py -data_path 'your_image_path'
+>\# e.g., customize_service.py -data_path ./images/Picture1
->\# Remember to put the pictures that need to be tested in the model folder
+>\# Remember to put the pictures that need to be tested in the images folder